Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 How To Mix Materials

 When crafting an item with a blueprint, just use two or more types of materials instead of just one type.
-However, mixing is only allowed in this mod's crafting station currently.

 There are a couple of ways to repair gear, outlined below.
 Note that you cannot simply craft two similar gear items together.
 The vanilla "repair recipe" does not work for more complex items because it strips all their data.
 Repair methods from other mods can also be a bit hit-or-miss because of this.
 If something doesn't work, let me know.
 There's a good chance I can add support for other mods.